UNINETTSigma2/documentation/training/events/2024-10-nird-toolkit.md

 The last day to register for the course is **18 October**.
 **Register [here](https://skjemaker.app.uib.no/view.php?id=17471854).**

-**IMPORTRAN NOTE**: In order to log into the NIRD Toolkit to participate in the hands on workshop during the course, you will need to provide either a Feide account or a Feide OpenIDP guest account in the registration form.
+**IMPORTANT NOTE**: In order to log into the NIRD Toolkit to participate in the hands-on workshop during the course, you will need to provide either a Feide account or a Feide OpenIDP guest account in the registration form.
 If you have a Feide account, you should provide the "Person's principal name at home organization" from https://innsyn.feide.no/aboutme.
 If not, you can create a Feide OpenIDP guest account at https://openidp.feide.no/.
 Those who are using Feide openIDP guest account should go to minside.dataporten.no to find the field called “Secondary user identifiers” for the registration.

 ## Instructor